Oldranda1414/SP2PFL-ProjectManagement/docs/scoping.md

 To aid in the meetings' execution a template is used to keep track of the progress.

+## Conditions of Satisfaction

+1. Some
+    1. sub some
+1. someelse
+    1. sub someelse

+## Requirement Breakdown Structure

 ## PMLC Model Choice

-OpenML has is no stranger to Agile developing frameworks and managing projects centered on cutting edge technology.
-Still the project manager recognizes the advantages of traditional project management life cycles.
+OpenML is no stranger to Agile developing frameworks and managing projects centered on cutting edge technology.
+Still, the project manager recognizes the advantages of traditional project management life cycles.

-The two possible main approaches considered are Agile and Traditional(Waterfall).
+The two main approaches considered are Agile and Traditional (Waterfall).

 The Tyr Framework project has many characteristics to consider when choosing the PMLC model: